Packed absorption and distillation towers

 Our research aims to the developement of the reliable methods for the prediction of the mass-transfer characteristics of aerated vessels equipped with an agitator (fermentors, bubbled reactors).
 Our activities constist from the measurement of the agitated vessels transport characteristics like impeller power, mixing intensity of liquid and gas, gas-liquid mass transfer intensity; development of scale-up rules for gas-liquid mechanically agitated contactors and the developement of the methodology of proper impeller type selection for specific process conditions.
 For these purposes we operate the laboratory-scale (ID 0.29 m) and pilot-scale (ID 0.6 m) agitated vessels.
 Both the vessels can be equipped with up to 3 impellers on a common shaft.

 - Development of the polaroghraphic probe for measurement of oxygen concetration in gases and liquids

 - Development of the dynamic pressure method for the kLa measurements in agitated vessels

 - Improvement of the methods for the design of single- and multi-impeller fermentors

 The research on the upwards-pumping gas-liquid ejector unit targets the development of the reliable method for energy-optimized design of industrial-scale gas-liquid ejectors working as gas-liquid reactors with intensive interfacial mass transfer or as very effective gas scrubbers.
-The high effectivity of the gas-liquid ejector unit lies inn the formation of fine, intensively mixed, gas-liquid dispersion with enormous specific interfacial area (the usual values of the specific interfacial area lie within the range of 12000 – 70000 m2/m3).
+The high effectivity of the gas-liquid ejector unit lies in the formation of fine and intensively mixed gas-liquid dispersion with enormous specific interfacial area (the usual values of the specific interfacial area lie within the range of 12000 – 70000 m2/m3).
 The outstanding mass-transfer performance of the ejecotr is, however, compensated by its relatively high energy costs.
-Our research on this topic is divided into two areas – the study of the hydrodynamic of the ejector unit via its geometrical parameters and operation conditions.
+Our research on this topic is therefore focused on the possibilities of energy optimaization of the ejector unit via its geometrical parameters and operation conditions.

 - Development of sulfite-loop method for the kLa measurements

 - Development of semi-empirical correlations for estimation of mass-transfer efficiency of ejector unit

 - Build-up of broad database of ejector hydraulic and mass-transfer characteristics for various operation conditions